- How does the user groupware work?

 You can test your application, or configure the user groupware.

-- To set a first window other than the login window in your application, select "Manual start (by programming)" in the "General" tab of the user groupware options.
+- To set a first window other than the login window in your application, select "Manual start (through programming)" in the "General" tab of the user groupware options.
 Simply use gpwOpen to open the login window.

 - The user groupware management windows are executed before the project initialization code.